 3. Vishram Singh’s Textbook of Anatomy

-Vishram Singh is the second most widely followed book, after BDC.
+Vishram Singh is the second most widely followed book for Gross Anatomy, after BDC.
 It has slightly lesser content than BDC.
 Nevertheless, both these books are exam-oriented.
 They’re more or less, very similar.

-One of the reasons why students choose Vishram Singh over BD Chaurasia is because of its better diagrams (which are easy to reproduce in exams).
+One of the reasons why students choose Vishram Singh over BD Chaurasia is because of its better diagrams (easy to reproduce in exams).
 Also, Head and Neck, and Neuroanatomy are better explained here, when compared to BDC.
 I personally used Vishram Singh and found it very convenient.